Free trial

 6.2 Unless otherwise agreed, the fee is due for payment in advance on the first working day of the agreed billing period (annually) by bank transfer to the bank account specified by the Provider.
 All contractually agreed fees are subject to statutory VAT.

 6.3 Objections to the billing of the services provided by the Provider must be raised by the customer in writing to the office indicated on the invoice within a period of eight weeks after receipt of the invoice.
 After expiry of the aforementioned period, the invoice shall be deemed to have been approved by the customer.
-The Provider shall draw the Customer’s attention to the significance of his behavior when sending the invoice.
+The Provider shall specifically draw the customer’s attention to the significance of his behavior when sending the invoice.

 7. changes to the remuneration